dumparing/YumBoard/ProjectOverview.md

 - To make cooking and grocery shopping effortless and social for busy college students.

+Development Methodology:
+- Agile

 Communication Plan:
--  We plan to use a discord server with several dedicated channels for different purposes.
+-  We plan to use a discord server with several specific, dedicated channels.

+Meeting Plan:
+- **TA Meeting**: We are going to meet on Tuesdays at 2pm every week.
+- **Team Meeting**: We are going to meet as a team directly after our meeting with the TA (at 2:15pm)